 New Zealand was the first country in the world to allow women to vote in national elections in 1893.
 Elizabeth McCombs was elected the first woman MP in New Zealand in 1933.
 In Australia, women were granted the right to vote in federal elections in 1902.
 Women were first elected to the Australian parliament in 1943.
 In Canada, women were allowed to vote in federal elections in 1918.
 Canada gained its first woman MP in 1921.
 Her name was Agnes Macphail.

 Women’s Jobs in the 20th Century

 More occupations were opened to women during the 20th century.
 In 1910 the first policewoman was appointed in Los Angeles.
 In 1914 the first policewomen were appointed in Britain.
 The 1919 Sex Disqualification (Removal) opened certain professions to women.
 They were allowed to be solicitors, barristers, vets, and chartered accountants.
 They were also allowed to be magistrates and members of juries.
 The first chartered accountant in Britain was Mary Harris Smith in 1920.
-The first female solicitor was Carrie Morrison in 1922.
+The first female solicitor in England was Carrie Morrison in 1922.
 Also in 1922, Irene Barclay became the first female chartered surveyor.

 In 1917 the Women’s Army Auxiliary Corps was formed.
 Women served in the British Army as cooks, waitresses, clerks, mechanics, and drivers.
 The WRNS (Women’s Royal Naval Service) was also formed in 1917.
 The WRAF (Women’s Royal Air Force) was formed in 1918.
 They were disbanded after the First World War.
 However, the Auxiliary Territorial Service, the female branch of the British army was formed in 1938.
 The Women’s Royal Naval Service was formed in 1939.
 So was the Women’s Auxiliary Air Force.